Sales Forecasting for Digital Agencies: A Comprehensive Guide

 Defining Sales Forecasting in the Digital Agency Context

 Sales forecasting for digital agencies involves predicting the revenue generated from your various service offerings, such as web development, SEO, social media management, and more.
 It takes into account variables like project timelines, client retention rates, and industry trends to give you a realistic projection.
+Let’s take a closer look at how these variables affect your sales forecasting:

 The Role of Sales Forecasting in Business Strategy